Sandakan Prisoner of War MemorialPrint Page

-Two rain trees planted in memory of World War Two servicemen from the Cairns region who suffered and died while prisoners of war (POW) in Sandakan and on the death marches to Ranau in North Borneo.
+Two rain trees commemorate World War Two servicemen from the Cairns region who suffered and died while prisoners of war (POW) in Sandakan and on the death marches to Ranau in North Borneo.

 The Sandakan Death Marches were a series of forced marches in Borneo from Sandakan to Ranau which resulted in the deaths of 2345 Allied prisoners of war held captive by the Empire of Japan during the Pacific campaign of World War Two in the Sandakan POW Camp.